erling6232/imagedata/paper.md

 ## Viewing

-A simple viewer is included.
+A viewer based on `matplotlib` is included.
 The viewer lets the user scroll through the image stack, and step through the tags of a 4D dataset.
-These operations are possible:
+These operations are implemented:

 * Window/level adjustment: Move mouse with left key pressed.
 * Scroll through slices of an image stack: Mouse scroll wheel, or up/down array keys.